How to Attract Candidates to Your Company

 As you learn how to market a job and connect with prospective job candidates — whether through job fairs, social media, or conferences — talk about what employee training and career development opportunities your company offers, such as certification programs or funding for attending industry events.

-Many companies are using social media marketing to improve their customer service and to engage consumers, says Grossman, adding that businesses can apply this strategy to improve their recruiting.
+Many companies are using social media marketing to improve their customer service and engage consumers, says Grossman, adding that businesses can apply this strategy to improve their recruiting.

 In fact, Monster’s State of the Recruiter Survey revealed that posting job ads on social media was seen as the second most effective tool for sourcing candidates, and the second most effective way to communicate with Gen Z candidates after email.